yzhai64/fh-agents-course/units/en/unit2/smolagents/tool_calling_agents.md

 ## How Do Tool Calling Agents Work?

 This agent type follows the same multi-step workflow as `CodeAgent`.
-If you have any doubts, refer to the previous section.
+If you have any doubts, refer to the [previous section](./code_agents.md).
 Just like `CodeAgents`, the LLM generates and executes actions, often involving external tool calls.
-However, in this case, the actions are structured as JSON/text blobs, specifying tool names and arguments.
+However, in this case, the actions are structured as JSON objects, specifying tool names and arguments as text.
 The system then parses these instructions to determine which tool to execute.

 ## Example: Running a Tool Calling Agent